 The end result is that there will be more choice for farmers and growers which will lead to increased yields for the food and farming industries.

-The Edge of Field Waterbody Safety Assessment Facility (E-Flows) is the first facility of this nature to provide fully flow through streams that can receive chemicals at the treatment rates predicted to occur in the environment by accurately reproducing a real environment to test new products.
-Based at Sand Hutton near York in North Yorkshire, the combination of the aquatic laboratory facilities, offered by Fera Science Ltd, for lower tier studies and the E-Flows mesocosm, provided by CHAP, creates a complete platform for generating all the high quality data required for regulatory submission.
+The Edge of Field Waterbody Safety Assessment Facility (E-Flows) is the first of its type with fully flow through streams that can receive chemicals at the treatment rates predicted to occur in the environment accurately reproducing a real environment to test new products.
+Based at Sand Hutton near York in North Yorkshire, the combination of the aquatic laboratory facilities, offered by Fera Science Ltd, for lower tier studies and the E-Flows mesocosm, managed and operated by Fera in partnership with CHAP, creates a complete platform for generating all the high quality data required for regulatory submission.